dannykugler/RepData_PeerAssessment1/PA1_template.md

 The Mean number of steps is 9354.23 and the Median number of steps is 10395

-Creaate a variable called daytype category for weekend and weekday days
+Create a variable called daytype category for weekend and weekday days

 ```r